Enterprise CI cluster · anonymised real-work case

 4. Defensible bin design

 The temptation here is k-means with k=3 and ship.
 K-means is the wrong tool: it's non-deterministic on 1D data, assumes equal-variance clusters (CI workloads are heavily right-skewed), and optimizes centroid distance rather than bin-fit.
-Jenks natural breaks is the right tool for 1D segmentation — deterministic, designed to minimize within-class variance, and cited as the standard method for choropleth binning for decades.
-Argument and tooling choice are written up in the methodology deep-dive.
+Jenks natural breaks is the right tool for 1D segmentation: deterministic, designed to minimize within-class variance, and cited as the standard method for choropleth binning for decades.

 Final bins, each with ~50% safety overprovisioning above the measured P95 of the pipelines assigned to it: